 Here’s my top travel tips for you if Bangkok’s your next solo travel destination!

-1. Buy a prepaid simcard at Suvarnabhumi airport.
+1. First, buy a prepaid simcard at Suvarnabhumi airport.

 Mobile data gives you so much peace of mind AND convenience.